GajananShenvi/Text-Classification-Model-with-FastAPI-Service/MODEL_EXPLANATION.md

 # Model Explanation & Evaluation

 ---

 ## 1. Why PyTorch?

-I chose **PyTorch** because:

-- It is easy to understand and beginner-friendly
-- Model building feels like normal Python code
-- Debugging is simple
-- It integrates well with FastAPI for inference

-Since this project is about building an **end-to-end ML service**, PyTorch helped me clearly separate:
-- model logic
-- inference
-- API deployment
+I used PyTorch because the project required building a **custom text classification model** and serving it through an API.
+PyTorch made it easy to define the model (`text_model.py`), load trained weights (`artifacts.pth`), and reuse the same model during inference in FastAPI.
+It also allowed better debugging and control compared to higher-level libraries.

 ---

-## 2. Model Architecture – What Model Did I Choose?
+## 2. What model did you use?

-I used a **simple feed-forward neural network** for text classification.
+I used a **simple neural network–based text classification model**.

-The model consists of:
-- An input layer (text features)
-- One or more hidden layers
-- An output layer that predicts class probabilities
+Text is first converted into numerical features, which are passed through a feed-forward neural network to predict the class.
+The model is intentionally simple to keep training, inference, and deployment stable.

 ---

-## 3. Why is this model the best choice for your project?
+## 3. Why is this model suitable for your project?

-This model is best for my project because:
+This model is suitable because:

-- The problem is structured text classification
+* The dataset is structured and category-based
-- The dataset contains fixed categories
-- The API requires fast predictions
-- The project goal is learning + deployment, not heavy research

-Instead of using a very complex model, I focused on correct implementation, clean architecture, and production readiness.
+* The model is lightweight and fast for API inference
+* It avoids unnecessary complexity
+* It integrates cleanly with FastAPI

-For this project, a simple model provides reliable performance with low latency, making it the best choice.
+For this project, reliability and simplicity were more important than using a heavy model like BERT.
-A simple model:
-- Trains faster
-- Is easy to explain
-- Gives stable results
-- Has low API response time

 ---

-## 4. What kind of evaluations did you do on the model?
+## 4. How did you evaluate the model?

-The model was evaluated using basic but important metrics:

-- **Training Loss**
-  Observed loss decreasing over epochs to confirm the model was learning.

-- **Accuracy**
-  Measured how many predictions were correct, which is suitable for this classification task.

-- **Validation on Unseen Data**
-  Tested the model on data not used during training to ensure it generalizes and does not memorize.
+* Tracked training loss, accuracy, recall, precession and F1-score
+* Stored evaluation results in `metrics.json`
+* Tested predictions using the FastAPI `/predict` endpoint
+* Performed load testing using Locust to check API stability

+This ensured both **model correctness** and **service performance**.

 ---

-## 3. How good or bad is the model?
+## 5. How good is the model?

-### Good:
-- Performs well on clean, labeled text data
-- Fast and suitable for real-time API predictions
-- Easy to deploy using Docker
-- Stable and consistent in production-like environments

-### Limitations:
-- Does not capture deep language context
-- Performance depends on dataset quality
-- Not suitable for highly complex NLP problems
+The model performs well for basic text classification tasks and responds quickly during inference.

-Overall, the model is **good for the intended use case** and clearly demonstrates strong ML fundamentals and deployment skills.
+However, it has limitations in understanding deep context and semantics.
+Overall, it is **appropriate for the project scope and demonstrates correct ML-to-API deployment workflow**.

 ---